-6.3.3 Install and configure MAVLink connectivity
+5.3.3 Install and configure MAVLink connectivity

-In order to mate the onboard smartphone to the Ardupilot based flight controller a HC-06 Bluetooth transceiver needs to be used.
+In order to mate sensor smartphone to the Ardupilot based flight controller a HC-06 Bluetooth transceiver needs to be used.
 This device can be purchased from 3DR or in many other online shops (e.g. on Ebay).